nauticalcalculator/nauticalcalculator.github.io/distance/traverse-table.md

+---
+description: Allows calculation of the data in the Traverse table.
+Enter known data in the appropriate fields and mark the fields you want to be calculated.
+---
 ## Traverse Table
 Allows calculation of the data in the Traverse table.
 Enter known data in the appropriate fields and place checkmarks next to the fields you want to be calculated.